This section is for approved project partners. Here you will find information related to your project implementation:

 NOTE!
 Only partners who have signed the project partnership agreement are allowed to report expenditures.

-Watch the recording from the lead partner welcome webinar below and learn more about the subsidy contract and partnership agreement (from 00:09:40).
+Watch the recording from the lead partner welcome webinar below and learn more about the subsidy contract.
+The recording was done in 2016.

 A progress report is a core document for monitoring the progress of your project implementation.
 It is an important channel of information between your project partnership and us in the joint secretariat.